 Cardiff University - An overview

 Established in 1883, Cardiff University enjoys an international reputation for academic excellence and is Wales’ only Russell Group university.
-It was ranked top 5 UK University for research quality and impact in the most recent Research Excellence Framework (REF 2014).
+It was ranked 11th in the UK in the Times Higher Education Global University Employability Ranking 2020.

 With a wide choice of degree programmes, as well as strong employment prospects upon completion of your degree, Cardiff University has a great deal to offer.